What's in E-Liquids?

 Our current range of Pure E-Liquids is a 60% PG, 40% VG mix.

 What's the nicotine MG rating all about?

 However, if you are using a sub-ohm device, you will want to choose a lower nicotine strength.
-Most sub-ohm vapers tend to use anywhere between 3 and 6mg.
-This is because, on an average 3 second pull on a sub-ohm tank you are producing at least twice as much vapour as a regular tank.
-Continuing to use a high nicotine such as 15mg in a sub-ohm device will be incredibly harsh on the throat, may lead to a lot of coughing, and will almost certainly lead to a nicotine overload (note: not an overdose - it is almost impossible to overdose on nicotine with the levels found in E-Liquids, regardless of power or how much you vape) which may lead to headaches or nausea.
+Most sub-ohm vapers tend to use anywhere between 3 and 6 mg.
+This is because, on an average 3 second pull on a sub-ohm tank, you are producing at least twice as much vapour as a regular tank.
+Continuing to use a high nicotine such as 15mg in a sub-ohm device will be incredibly harsh on the throat, may lead to a lot of coughing, and will almost certainly lead to a nicotine overload which can cause headaches or nausea.